cwendorf/polyPlot/docs/README.md

-## Tutorial for PolyPlot2
+## Tutorial for Polyplot2

-### The Basic PolyPlot
+### The Basic Polyplot

-In order to demonstrate the finer points of a PolyPlot, the following code simulates 1000 scores from a positively skewed unimodal distribution and then calls `polyplot2` using the default options.
+In order to demonstrate the finer points of a polyplot, the following code simulates 1000 scores from a positively skewed unimodal distribution and then calls `polyplot2` using the default options.

 ```r
 Scores <- c(rnorm(n=600,mean=100,sd=15),rnorm(n=200,mean=115,sd=20),rnorm(n=200,mean=130,sd=25))